scp-079/screen/pages/etc/how.md

 ## Clone

-For example, use `SCP-079-PM` and clone according to the [Separate Instructions] (/pm/) of the project:
+For example, use `SCP-079-PM` and clone according to the [Separate Instructions](/pm/) of the project:

 ```bash
 git clone https://github.com/scp-079/scp-079-pm.git ~/scp-079/pm